 Pretty cool, huh?

 ▬ Here are three recommendations for the programs and Chrome extensions from me: …

 First, there is Freedom, an app that’s available across platforms, from Mac to even Linux and Chromebook.
 This app should help you block and/or limit all the distracting websites, to even track and optimize your time online.

-Second, Forest app is one of the most popular Pomodoro apps among the students across the world.
-Forest will force you to have the app on the foreground of your display.
+Second, the Forest app is one of the most popular Pomodoro apps among students across the world.
+Forest will force you to have the app in the foreground of your display.
 The concept is that after you set a timer, you’re going to plant a tree as you’re working or studying; and if you give up before the timer ran out, your tree that hasn’t finished growing will die. 😢

 Tide is my personal favorite.
 The app is my go-to every time I’m in need of ambient noise instead of music.
-In my opinion, the app is the most complete because it doesn’t only accompany me when I’m studying, but also help me whenever I needed to take a break and relax, or to meditate, or to even sleep and take a nap.
+In my opinion, the app is the most complete because it doesn’t only accompany me when I’m studying, but also helps me whenever I needed to take a break and relax, or to meditate, or to even sleep and take a nap.

 And there’s that for the internet.

 But other than the world of the internet, there’s a lot of other things that will distract you from focusing on what matters, too.
 It all varies between a lot of people, depending on their lifestyle and environment, but let me just mention a few that are most possibly will distract you: … smartphones; television; people such as ignorant families and friends (get rid of those 🤬 or just talk to them amicably and make sure they understand 🙂); physical clutter such as pens, paper, cables, mugs, plates, and anything that you don’t actually need available on your reach.